codebyrashel/codebyrashel/README.md

 # I'm on a journey from an SEO Specialist & Digital Marketing Strategist to a Full-Stack Developer:
-Utilizing 2.5+ Years of Experience with Clients like Hollywood Actor Patricia Tallman & Legendary Tennis Coach Rick Macci (Childhood Coach of the Williams Sisters & Other Top Athletes) to Build Impactful Web Experiences | Currently Learning Frontend Development, Data Structures, and Algorithms
+Utilizing 2.5+ Years of Experience with Clients like <strong>Hollywood Actor Patricia Tallman & Legendary Tennis Coach Rick Macci</strong> (Childhood Coach of the Williams Sisters & Other Top Athletes) to Build Impactful Web Experiences | Currently Learning Frontend Development, Data Structures, and Algorithms

 Hello!
 I'm a dedicated developer transitioning from a robust career in digital marketing to the dynamic world of front-end and full-stack development.
 With over 2.5 years of experience as an SEO Specialist and Digital Marketing Strategist, I’ve built a strong analytical mindset and a passion for crafting exceptional user experiences.